 -

-Avoid circular dependencies between tables.
+Avoid circular references between tables.

 -

-Examples
+Table Examples

 Table Name | Table Type | Use Case |